top of page

 Velocity amplitude response

-The phase response is the same in all three cases, displacement velocity and acceleration.
+The behaviour of the phase angle is the same in all three cases, displacement velocity and acceleration:

 The change in phase through the resonance must not be confused with the fact that displacement, velocity and acceleration are each offset by π/2.